HunarHai/hybridFramework/README.md

 # hybridFramework
-This is only for Selenium Web Driver - Hybrid Framework.
+This is the Selenium Hybrid Framework.